ibm-cloud-docs/Cloudant/couchdb/overview-couchdb.md

 # Overview of Apache CouchDB and the Operator
 {: #apache-couchdb-overview}

-[Apache CouchDB](http://couchdb.apache.org/){: new_window}{: external} is a powerful and scalable database with an intuitive HTTP API that scales from a developer's laptop to production database clusters.
+[Apache CouchDB](http://couchdb.apache.org/){: external} is a powerful and scalable database with an intuitive HTTP API that scales from a developer's laptop to production database clusters.
 {: shortdesc}

 Apache CouchDb is an Apache-licensed open source database.
 Furthermore, the Apache CouchDB replication protocol allows data to be synchronized between clusters spread across the globe, to devices in your customers' pockets, and to {{site.data.keyword.cloudantfull}} managed service instances.
 It is proven for production and is available at no charge to download and use for any purpose.